lewagon/dotfiles/04-Front-End/04-JS-and-DOM/Optional-01-Split-The-Bill/README.md

 });
 ```

-## Display the values
+## Display the results

-Once you have implemented the `splitTheBill(group)` you can rake it to check your code.
+Once you have implemented the `splitTheBill(group)` function you can rake it to check your code.

 Now it's time to update the HTML file and add a list of who has to pay how much.
-First write this list with empty values and then complete the `updatePriceList()` function in your JS file to insert the correct values into the HTML.
+First create a list with empty values in the `index.html` file and then complete the `updatePriceList()` function in your JS file to display the correct values.